boot-clj/boot/README.md

 # boot

-`boot` is a minimal Clojure program 'bootloader'.
-It provides a Clojure environment with Clojure and Pomegranate on the classpath.
+Boot is a minimal Clojure program 'bootloader'.
+It reads a specification map from a file `boot.clj` in the current directory and sets up a JVM with Clojure, dependencies, and directories on the classpath and runs a function as specified in this map.

+# Boot-based Build Tools

-The idea is: instead of a pseudo-declarative project.clj in your Clojure project, you run a function in the Clojure/Pomegranate environment boot provides.
-This function then builds the project.
+While boot is useful for just running some Clojure function in a JVM, it can also be used as the foundation for project build tooling.
+The idea is: instead of a pseudo-declarative project.clj file in your Clojure project, multiple JVMs, plugins, etc., you simply use boot to run a Clojure function which builds your project.

 Individual tasks within the build process can be composed as middlewares (like [ring](https://github.com/mmcgrana/ring) does), for example.
 This is much more powerful and straightforward than the Leiningen plugin architecture.
+Everything is implemented as Clojure functions, so it's easy to customize the build process for individual projects and to package these build processes as clojure namespaces for distribution.

-## Build
+## Building Boot

 You'll need a recent version of [Leiningen](https://github.com/technomancy/leiningen) if you want to build boot yourself.
 Pre-made binaries will be